Birds flying by the Golden Gate Bridge in San Francisco

 Table of Contents

-With Gold Rush–era and ‘60s counterculture roots in addition to its modern claim to fame as a booming tech hub, San Francisco is arguably one of the most storied and eclectic cities in the US.
-According to the San Francisco Travel Association, 14.8 million people visited the city in 2021 (down from a record high of 26.2 million in 2019), with iconic landmarks like the Golden Gate Bridge, Alcatraz Island, and Fisherman’s Wharf being major draws.
-It also has a renowned culinary scene—it was named the fourth-best foodie city in the country by Travel + Leisure, and 28 restaurants hold Michelin stars.
-Plus, there are world-class galleries and theaters housed within the city’s 7x7-mile peninsula.
+According to the San Francisco Travel Association, 23.1 million people visited the city in 2023, with iconic landmarks like the Golden Gate Bridge, Alcatraz Island, and Fisherman’s Wharf being major draws.
+It also has a renowned culinary scene, including 31 restaurants with Michelin stars.
+Plus, there are world-class galleries and theaters housed within the city’s 46-square-mile peninsula.

-Diverse and LGBTQIA+-friendly neighborhoods with music venues, street art murals, cool cocktail dens, and craft coffee shops appeal to younger crowds, while the city’s museums, scenic lookouts, and tranquil parks are favorites among families with kids of all ages.
 Thanks to walkable streets and easy-to-use public transport, you can ditch the car and easily spend several days seeing classic sights and discovering hidden gems while zipping around on the BART system and Muni bus—and making at least one journey on the historic F-Line Streetcar.
 Should your schedule allow, ride a morning ferry across the bay to nearby Marin to stroll Sausalito’s waterfront or walk among the giant redwoods in Muir Woods National Monument.

 Sign up for Going to receive alerts of cheap flights to San Francisco